HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 ### Video on the Web

 Video and other multi-media content can enrich a Web experience, but often is not robustly supported for all users and can pose major accessibility barriers if it is not implemented with support.
 For more information see the [W3C’s Making Audio and Video Accessible](https://www.w3.org/WAI/media/av/).

+#### Captions

+Captions or transcripts are needed to communicate aural information for people who are deaf or hard of hearing, and are very also helpful for users who are hard of hearing or have cognitive disabilities such as audio processing difficulty.
+Transcripts also help low-vision and blind users by describing visuals.
+Video content on the web is not accessible if it does not have accompanying captions.
+Similar to the importance of having meaningful alternative text for images, the quality of captions is also very important.

+> “Captions not only include dialogue, but identify who is speaking and include non-speech information conveyed through sound, including meaningful sound effects”
+> -WCAG, Understanding Success Criterion 1.2.2: Captions

+Of sites using `<video>` elements, only 0.79% provide closed captions, which we assume based on the presence of the `<track>` element (and which are different from open / burned-in captions).
+Note that some websites have custom solutions for providing video and audio captions to users.
+We were unable to detect these custom solutions so the percentage of sites utilizing captions could be higher, but this figure is indicative of how under supported captions are on Web video content.
+We also cannot assess the quality of the captions detected and whether or not they accurately convey the full meaning of the video they describe.

+#### Autoplaying video

+It is arguably a disruptive and undesirable user experience to autoplay and loop video on a website for all users.
+Video can be a resource drain for device batteries as well as data, and in some cases video can contain content that is distressing for users, whether by showing disturbing imagery or being used as an attack vector against people prone to seizures.

+For disabled users there are significant barriers caused by autoplaying and looping video.
+For screen reader users, a video that contains audio will likely disrupt the announcements and lead to confusion.
+For folks with cognitive disabilities such as ADHD video can be very distracting and interrupt the user’s ability to use and understand the interface.
+People with vestibular conditions can be dangerously triggered by video as well.

+The Web Content Accessibility Guidelines has a criteria [2.2.2 Pause, Stop, Hide](https://www.w3.org/WAI/WCAG21/Understanding/pause-stop-hide.html) that requires that any moving, blinking or scrolling content (including video) that plays for longer than 5 seconds have a mechanism to pause, stop, or hide it.

+Of the pages with video present, we found that 56.98% of desktop pages and 53.64% of mobile pages have the autoplay attribute meaning that videos play by default.
+We also found that 58.42% of desktop pages and 52.86% of mobile pages have the loop attribute, which very likely means the video plays indefinitely.
+Though there could be mechanisms to pause, stop or hide these videos, opting into playing video rather than needing to stop autoplaying and/or looping the video should be the default.
+These metrics suggest that over half of websites with video could have significant accessibility barriers.

+## Ease of page navigation

+Pages need to be easy to navigate so users are not left feeling lost, or unable to find the content they need to do what brought them to our sites in the first place.
+Screen reader technology also needs to be able to differentiate between different sections, so users of this software are not left with an indecipherable wall of text.

+### Headings

+Headings make it easier for screen readers to properly navigate a page by supplying a hierarchy that can be jumped through like a table of contents.

+Our audits revealed that 58.72% of the sites checked pass the test for properly ordered headings that do not skip levels.
+These headings convey the semantic structure of the page.
+Many screen reader users navigate a page through its headings, so having them in the correct order - ascending with no jumps - means that assistive technology users will have the best experience.
+It is worth noting that we only check pages, where these rules are more likely to be followed; home pages are more likely than interior pages to follow this rule.